Spanish conquest of Honduras: Consolidation of Higueras

-Defeat of Sicumba
+Defeat of Cicumba

-The natives of the Sula Valley, led by their cacique Sicumba, put up fierce resistance against Alvarado's forces.
-Alvarado marched to the lower reaches of the Ulúa Valley to put an end to Sicumba's resistance once and for all.
-Sicumba was confident in the strength of a fortress he had built on the banks of the Ulúa River, and in the abilities of his warriors, reinforced by the Maya warriors brought by Gonzalo Guerrero to assist him.
+The natives of the Sula Valley, led by their cacique Cicumba, put up fierce resistance against Alvarado's forces.
+Alvarado marched to the lower reaches of the Ulúa Valley to put an end to Cicumba's resistance once and for all.
+Cicumba was confident in the strength of a fortress he had built on the banks of the Ulúa River, and in the abilities of his warriors, reinforced by the Maya warriors brought by Gonzalo Guerrero to assist him.
 These Maya allies were probably from Chetumal, in Yucatán, where Guerrero had settled.
 Alvarado launched a dual assault by land and water against the fortress, supported by indigenous Guatemalan auxiliaries and by artillery.
 The fighting took place both around the walls of the fortress, and on canoes in the river.
 Attempts to storm the landside wall failed, and Alvarado's assault succeeded by the use of canoe-mounted artillery attacking from the river.

 Alvarado won a decisive victory over the native leader.
-Sicumba and many of his nobles and warriors were captured, and native resistance was broken.
+Cicumba and many of his nobles and warriors were captured, and native resistance was broken.
 Gonzalo Guerrero was found amongst the dead, wearing Maya-style clothing and warpaint.
-Sicumba's army dispersed, and Alvarado launched a campaign against a series of native fortresses, which fell to the invading force in rapid succession.
+Cicumba's army dispersed, and Alvarado launched a campaign against a series of native fortresses, which fell to the invading force in rapid succession.
 In a relatively brief span of time, Alvarado established Spanish control over the entire littoral plain.
 After the battle, Alvarado divided the territory and its inhabitants in encomienda; he took Ticamaya for himself.
-Sicumba and his people converted to Christianity and became Spanish subjects; Sicumba settled in Santiago Çocumba in the south of the Ulúa Valley (modern Santiago, in Cortés Department).
-Sicumba's resistance was at an end after ten years of successful campaigning against Spanish incursions.
+Cicumba and his people converted to Christianity and became Spanish subjects; Cicumba settled in Santiago Çocumba in the south of the Ulúa Valley (modern Santiago, in Cortés Department).
+Cicumba's resistance was at an end after ten years of successful campaigning against Spanish incursions.
 Alvarado brutally suppressed native resistance; his merciless treatment of the indigenous population only served to fuel their hatred of the invaders.

 Establishment of San Pedro Sula, June 1536

 Coat of Arms of San Pedro Sula.

-After defeating Sicumba, Alvarado led his army to the Indian village of Choloma, in the general region of Puerto de Caballos.
+After defeating Cicumba, Alvarado led his army to the Indian village of Choloma, in the general region of Puerto de Caballos.
 On 27 June 1536, Alvarado founded a Spanish town beside the Indian settlement, with the name of Villa de Señor San Pedro de Puerto Caballos (modern San Pedro Sula).
 The new town had 35 Spanish citizens, and Alvarado allocated 200 of his slaves to help build the new town and work the surrounding fields.
 He sent out expeditions into outlying regions to secure the new town, extend the area of Spanish domination, and commandeer supplies.
 Alvarado annulled all encomienda rights established in the area under Cerezeda, and reassigned the villages to the citizens of San Pedro.